The History of Pork Scratchings June 11, 2021 19:07

 The legend of the humble yet awesome pork scratching is nearly as old as time itself.
 Quite possibly the oldest snack on earth, known as chicharrones by the Spanish it was invented thousands of years ago and eaten today across the world.
-The Portuguese call it Torresmos, Filipeno’s Chicharron, Canadian’s Oreilles de Crises and us Brits collectively refer to fried pig skin as pork scratchings, which we took a shine to during the Industrial Revolution.
+Us Brits collectively refer to fried pig skin as pork scratchings, which we took a shine to during the Industrial Revolution.

 It was common for factory workers to keep a pig in the garden which is why the Black Country is famous for the meaty morsel.
-So although we would assume the Midlands was the centre of the pork crackling Big Bang, it was more widely accepted that old Christopher Columbus likely had a packet of the good stuff when he landed his tiny little Spanish feet on the US of A.
+So although we would assume the Midlands was the centre of the pork crackling Big Bang, it was more widely accepted that old Christopher Columbus likely had a packet of the good stuff when he landed his little Italian feet on those ginormous shores of America.

 For the past 200 years, they have remained unchanged until we, Snaffling Pig, came along, and that may be the greatest thing to have happened to food since the invention of sliced bread; well, that's what our mum says and we're sticking to it.